 Overall, the evidence does not support a health benefit of rhBMP in oral and maxillofacial procedures.

-A search of the online site clinicaltrials.gov in July 2013 identified several ongoing studies.
+A search of online site ClinicalTrials.gov in July 2013 identified several ongoing studies.
 Of particular interest is an industry-sponsored Phase II randomized controlled dose-finding study of intra-articular BMP-7 for osteoarthritis of the knee (NCT01111045).
 The study lists an enrollment of 355 subjects and is described as completed as of January 2012.
-As of July 2013, no publications from this study have been identified.
+As of October 2014, no publications from this study have been identified.

 In 2013, 2 systematic reviews on recombinant human bone morphogenetic protein-2 (rhBMP-2) that used manufacturer-provided individual patient data were published.
 Overall, these systematic reviews found little to no benefit of rhBMP-2 over iliac crest bone graft for spinal fusion, with an uncertain risk of harm.
 The small benefits reported do not support the widespread use of rhBMP-2, but do leave the possibility that rhBMP-2 may lead to clinically significant improvements in selected subgroups, such as patients in whom use of iliac crest bone graft (ICBG) is unfeasible and have a high risk of fusion failure.
 While there was a low adverse event rate overall, concerns remain about the possibility of increased adverse event rates with rhBMP-2, including cancer.
 Based on this new evidence, it is not possible to conclude that the small benefits of rhBMP-2 outweigh the risks.
 Therefore, rhBMP-2 is considered to be not medically necessary when use of ICBG is feasible.
 In cases where use of ICBG is not feasible, such as when previous bone harvest has been performed, the benefit of rhBMP in promoting fusion will likely outweigh the adverse effects, and therefore rhBMP-2 may be considered medically necessary.